ncrmro/website/posts/2021_01_07_wireguard-based-vpn-intranets.md

 ---

 In this post, we will discuss why you might want a private intranet.
-An intranet is a private computer network, a subspace of the internet, or another computer network.
+An intranet is a private computer network, a subspace of the internet.

 ## LAN Intranets